Whiteknight/Acquaintance/README.md

 channel.
 A channel may contain any number of subscribers, and may be published to by any number of publishers.

 The Pub/Sub pattern is very similar to the `event` / `EventHandler` functionality built-in to C#, but unlike `event` you don't need an explicit reference to the publisher in order to subscribe to it.
-Using Acquaintance, you can subscribe to a channel where there are no publishers at all, and create those publishers later as needed.
+Using Acquaintance, you can subscribe to a channel where there are no publishers at all, and create those publishers later as needed (Or, conversely, publish to a channel with no subscribers).

 ## Request/Response